 Why Is My Air Conditioner Leaking Water?

-Due to the condensation process, having water leak is a common problem.
-We often receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
+Due to the condensation process, having water back up is a common problem.
+We regularly get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it happens:

 Drain Line Is Clogged

-We recommend changing flat filters once a month and pleated filters every three months.
+We recommend changing flat filters monthly and pleated filters every three months.

 Replacing your air filter is critical for: